Date: Thursday, April 8, 2021

 Increasingly, American university students, faculty and staff engage with communities in low- and middle-income countries (LMICs).
 For example, students are encouraged to pursue global experiences to supplement classroom training, develop new competencies or broaden their worldview.
 While the traveler can profit personally and professionally from the exchange, the host community does not always receive equivalent benefits.
 Through a roundtable discussion and interactive exercises, we explore questions of privilege and cultural humility that arise when we engage in LMICs.
 How might universities prepare faculty and students for a decolonized perspective in global health research and education through co-production of knowledge?

-Hyein Amber Kim, Clinical Assistant Professor, Director of Korean Program, Linguistics
+Hyein Amber Kim, Clinical Assistant Professor, Director of Korean Program, Linguistics, College of Arts and Sciences; and Justin Ko, Scrum Master at M&T Bank

 The journey of recognizing your privileges and biases may be an uncomfortable and vulnerable one.
 Hyein Amber Kim shares her experiences living in both Korea and the US, navigating through various identities, and addressing her own privileges and biases.
 The purpose of the presentation is for participants to address the What?
 So What? and Now What? questions regarding their own personal privileges and biases, and brainstorm and share what they can do moving forward.

-Heather Orom, Associate Dean for Equity, Diversity and Inclusion, Director of Graduate Studies, Associate Professor, Public Health and Health Professions and Jessica S. Kruger, Clinical Assistant Professor, Community Health and Health Behavior and Interim Coordinator for Teaching Innovation and Excellence, Public Health and Health Professions
+Heather Orom, Associate Professor, Associate Dean for Equity, Diversity and Inclusion, Director of Graduate Studies, School of Public Health and Health Professions; and Jessica S. Kruger, Clinical Assistant Professor, Community Health and Health Behavior and Interim Coordinator for Teaching Innovation and Excellence, School of Public Health and Health Professions

 Creating an inclusive classroom environment is important for a student success.
 In this two-part session we will first present a peer-difference education video that elicits self-reflection in diverse students about their unique challenges.
 It has been well-received by students of all backgrounds and may improve academic attainment.
 Next, we will conduct an interactive training in which attendees will learn about best practices and simple ways to integrate inclusive pedagogy techniques into their classrooms.